 Dear Professor Grant,

-To add your name as a co-signatory to the letter please leave your name and where you practice in the comments section below, or alternatively email your name and where you practice to email@example.com with ‘NHS England letter’ in the subject line.
+To add your name as a co-signatory to the letter please leave your name and where you practise in the comments section below, or alternatively email your name and where you practise to email@example.com with ‘NHS England letter’ in the subject line.